• About us

 Delivering under pressure: a real example

-The Business Manager role becomes most visible when a project faces pressure.
+The Manager role becomes most visible when a project faces pressure.
 Irene leads the Engineering scope across four Italian regions.
 She recalls a critical delivery phase where a senior consultant, who was the client’s main technical reference, left the project without warning.
 Deadlines were close.
 Knowledge transfer was limited.
 Client trust was at stake:

 Citation Quote Primary